UltraCart/rest_api_v2_sdk_javascript/docs/CheckoutApi.md

 var cart = new UltraCartRestApiV2.Cart(); // Cart | Cart

 var opts = {
   'expand': "expand_example" // String | The object expansion to perform on the result.
-See item resource documentation for examples
+See documentation for examples };
-};

 var callback = function(error, data, response) {